prabch/wp-debug-tools/README.md

 # WordPress Debugging Tools

-This WordPress debugging tools is designed to help developers and site administrators easily enable debugging, view error logs, manage log files, and more within their WordPress environment.
+WordPress debugging tools is designed to help developers and site administrators easily enable debugging, view error logs, manage log files, and more within their WordPress environment.
 It provides a convenient interface for modifying `wp-config.php` constants related to debugging, viewing error logs directly from the browser, and performing other debugging-related tasks without the need for manual file modifications.

 ## Features